 I think the problem with how things worked before is that prospects were a lot more limited for those who weren’t extraverted or capable of putting up a reasonably convincing facade of such.
 Society made extraversion the default.
 There was also another tier above of “shiny” which yielded even greater dividends but felt utterly unattainable by many.

 That gets exhausting, even for those of us who sit on the fence, like myself.
 I enjoy spending time with friends and in small groups can find that setting energizing, but that falls apart as the group grows and the number of people who I have any connection with shrinks.
-In that situation I can keep up basic politeness but it becomes increasingly tolling and unlikely for interactions to have any significance.
+In that situation I can keep up basic politeness but it becomes increasingly tolling and interactions are unlikely to have any significance.
 So in short, for me to do well I need to be able to choose when I socialize.

 From that angle, I think it’s a good thing that forced socialization has become less common, because when that happens someone almost always ends up feeling left out or uncomfortable.
 On the other hand, it’s bad that opportunity for socialization has dwindled, because that undermines the newfound ability to choose.